rohskopf/modecode/README.md

 # ModeCode 0.0

+Vibrational modes are collective movements in a system.
+In atomic systems, these collective motions are composed of atoms and they vibrate at specific frequencies.
+These motions influence all phenomena ranging from energy flow, mass diffusion, and catalyzing chemical/biochemical reactions.
+For example consider the vibrational mode of atoms in a superlattice below, modes like these aid in the transfer of heat through superlattice thermoelectric devices, and understanding their behavior will help us engineer better materials!

+![Alt Text](https://github.com/rohskopf/modecode/blob/main/extended_mode.gif)

 ModeCode is a massively parallel and modular program that aids in the study of vibrational modes.

-![Alt Text](https://github.com/rohskopf/modecode/blob/main/extended_mode.gif)
+This program is the first of its kind, as all other open-source programs only deal with vibrational modes/phonons in ideal crystals.
+By interfacing with a large library of interatomic potentials and alleviating the assumption of periodicity, ModeCode allows for the study of vibrational modes in all materials.

 ## Installation